Cosmoglobe/zodipy/docs/usage.md

 ## Timestreams
-Below we illustrate how ZodiPy can be used to create timestreams of the Zodiacal emission.
+Below we illustrate how ZodiPy can be used to create timestreams of the zodiacal emission.

 ### Timestream along a meridian